 10-20% overlap to preserve boundary context

-Jina's embeddings-v4 and Voyage AI's 32K-token context window both support this pattern.
-The tradeoff is compute cost: you embed the full document instead of individual chunks.
-For enterprise corpora where accuracy matters more than marginal embedding cost, late chunking is worth evaluating.
+Jina's embeddings-v4 and Voyage AI's 32K-token context window both support the pattern.
+The tradeoff is compute: you embed the full document instead of individual chunks.
+For corpora where accuracy outweighs marginal embedding cost, late chunking is worth evaluating.

 | Model | Context Window | MTEB Retrieval Score | Price per 1M tokens | Best For |